 Accountability is important for any team.
 Without accountability, people won’t take ownership and make sure work is done right.
-A leader is usually accountable for a team’s overall performance.
+As a leader, you’re accountable for what happens in your team.

-But that doesn’t mean the leader has to be the only accountable person in a team.
+But that doesn’t mean a leader has to be the only accountable person in a team.
+You need team members to take ownership, too.

 How do you know when you need to improve accountability in your team?